We did 3 snowshoe hiking itineraries in the surroundings of Briançon for those who would like to do something other than skiing in the Hautes-Alpes

 Do you like hiking?
 Are you looking for inspiration to prepare your next hike?
 So don't move, you've come to the right place! :) We have always loved hiking, but it was really during our round the world trip in 2013 that the virus totally bit us.
 Hiking is the best way to discover a destination "off the beaten track" and at your own pace.

 We walk for the landscapes, to reach a viewpoint, to find ourselves alone in the middle of nature or simply to "get some fresh air" and unwind a little....
 On this page we share with you our most beautiful hikes around the world as well as tips and tricks to prepare your next adventure.

-At the end of the page you will also find all our blog articles dedicated to hiking.
+At the end of the page you will also find all our blog posts dedicated to hiking.
 As I write these lines, there are more than 75 articles on hiking in France, Switzerland, elsewhere in Europe, Asia and South America!

 Note: our website is currently in the process of being translated.
 Not all articles might be available yet, but we're adding more content every week!

 More or less everywhere we go, we always try to fit at least one hike into our program.
 Walking has really become over the years our favorite way to discover a destination (and incidentally it is also a very cheap hobby);)